lychin24/Predicting-Recipe-Ratings/README.md

 ### Bivariate Analysis

-I created a scatterplot to visualize the relationship between a recipe's average rating and the cooking time.
+I created a scatterplot to visualize the relationship between a recipe's average rating and the cooking time:

 <iframe
   src="images/minutes_rating_scatter.html"